 The story is slightly different in Taiwan.
 Tea wasn’t brought to Taiwan till the late 18th century.
 Quite recently.
-Tea seeds were primarily brought for propagation after Chinese travelers saw that Taiwan had ideal soil and weather condition for growing tea, especially oolong.
-The main goal was to plant tea gardens and educate Taiwanese locals in the art of tea production, then export the finished product to China.
+Chinese travelers primarily brought tea seeds for propagation after they saw that Taiwan had ideal soil and weather condition for growing tea.
+Especially oolong.
+The main goal was to plant tea gardens and educate Taiwanese locals in the art of tea production.
+Then, export the finished product to China.
 Naturally, tea culture started developing on its own accord.
-Now, Taiwan has some of the best quality oolongs, as well as its own form of the tea ceremony, which was heavily influenced by Japanese culture during the occupation.
-In Taiwan, drinking tea came to be referred to by the name “cha yi” — tea arts.
+Now, Taiwan has some of the best quality oolongs.
+As well as its own form of tea ceremony, which Japanese culture during the occupation heavily influenced.
+In Taiwan, people started referring to the act of drinking tea by the name “cha yi” — tea arts.

-In China, gong fu cha was considered a regional practice rather than a national one.
-People who have had the chance to travel to Chaozhou or to the Wuyi mountains sometimes were lucky enough to experience this way of drinking tea.
+In China, people considered gong fu cha a regional practice rather than a national one.
+Those who have had the chance to travel to Chaozhou or to the Wuyi mountains sometimes were lucky enough to experience this way of drinking tea.
 They would write about it, highlighting that this is a practice unseen in other parts of China, even in the neighboring regions.

 However, it is essential to note that the gong fu way of enjoying tea was never a standard, even for Chaozhou locals.
-It was a practice appreciated primarily by connoisseurs of the tea arts.
-When examining Chinese tea texts from the early 1900s, gong fu cha was only briefly mentioned alongside China’s many other regional tea practices.
+It was a practice that primarily connoisseurs of the tea arts appreciated.
+When examining Chinese tea texts from the early 1900s, gong fu cha was only briefly mentioned.
+This was alongside China’s many other regional tea practices.
 Assuming that gong fu cha has always been a part of the Chinese national identity would be a little out of place.

 The Rise Of Gong Fu Cha

-Cha yi, or tea arts, what is most commonly associated with modern-day gong fu cha practices, is first mentioned around the 1970s in Taiwan.
-At this time, Taiwanese locals established what is known as “chayiguan,” literally translated as tea art houses.
-These would be tea huts and tea houses where people would come to enjoy the tranquil nature of tea in a quiet atmosphere.
-High-quality teas would be selected alongside with beautiful tea utensils, and artwork hung on the walls.
+Cha yi, or tea arts, which is most commonly associated with modern-day gong fu cha practices, is first mentioned around the 1970s in Taiwan.
+At this time, Taiwanese locals established what is known as “chayiguan.”
+This literally translates as tea art houses.
+These would be tea huts and tea houses where people would come to enjoy the tranquil nature of tea.
+All in a quiet atmosphere.
+The tea masters would select high-quality teas alongside beautiful tea utensils.
+Furthermore, with beautiful artwork on the walls.

-This was a significant shift from the tea houses known in Taiwan and China before the 1970s, which were noisy establishments used primarily for smoking, gambling, and other illicit activities.
-It would take the first cha yi pioneers some time to get the public to dissociate the two styles of tea houses from one another, and it was not always an easy journey.
-Cha yi pioneers worked hard to bring a new reputation to tea drinking, gaining much influence and inspiration from the long-established Japanese tradition of Chado.
+This was a significant shift from the tea houses people knew in Taiwan and China before the 1970s.
+Those were noisy establishments used primarily for smoking, gambling, and other illicit activities.
+It would take the first cha yi pioneers some time to get the public to dissociate the two styles of tea houses from one another.
+Alas, it was not always an easy journey.
+Cha yi pioneers worked hard to bring a new reputation to tea drinking.
+At the same time, gaining much influence and inspiration from the long-established Japanese tradition of Chado.

 Modern-day gongfu tea utensils are often inspired by Japan's teaware.

-Although tea originated in China, there was never one concise form of tea ceremony that would be treasured and practice throughout the years to come.
-This is a significant differentiating factor from Japan, where with the start of Sen no Rikyu’s legacy, the Japanese tea ceremony has been preserved for centuries to come.
+Although tea originated in China, there was never one concise form of tea ceremony that people treasured and practiced throughout the years to come.
+This is a significant differentiating factor from Japan.
+In Japan, with the start of Sen no Rikyu’s legacy, people preserved the Japanese tea ceremony for centuries to come.
 To this day, there are schools in Japan that carry and verse their students in Sen no Rikyu’s original teachings.

 Why Was It Specifically Chaozhou Gong Fu Cha That Became The Basis Of Cha Yi?

 During the 1970-80s, Taiwanese tea enthusiasts were actively searching for a Chinese basis of tea drinking that can rival up to Japanese tea ceremony aesthetics.
-In fact, in other parts of China, tea was mostly drunk what we now refer to as “western-style”, using big teapots and big cups.
-Not many people would focus on the art of brewing the tea itself.
+In fact, in other parts of China, people mostly drank tea “western-style” (as we say nowadays), using big teapots and big cups.
+Not many people focussed on the art of brewing the tea itself.